deltawave-tech/pcp/DOCUMENTATION.md

 ### Model Implementation

 The project includes implementations of neural network models, with GPT-2 as a primary example.
+All components use the Plan-based approach for operations.

 Key components: